On the go and on the up - mobile drives global ad spend

 If the digital economy is consumer-led, then it is the smartphone that has perhaps done most to put power back into the hands of individuals.
 There will be nearly 4 billion smartphone subscriptions by 2025 , giving consumers access to a wealth of products, services and information.
 Around a third of consumers report that their smartphone is their primary source of entertainment .

 Mobile will overtake desktop in 2017

 It is perhaps not surprising, then, that advertising spend is going where the consumers are.
-In 2017 the majority of global digital spend is forecast to be generated by impressions and clicks delivered to mobile phones, with mobile’s share of total digital spend predicted to reach 56% to overtake desktop for the first time, and increase further in 2018 to account for a total of US$116.1 billion.
+In 2017, Dentsu Aegis Network’s latest ad spend report forecasts that the majority of global digital spend will be generated by impressions and clicks delivered to mobile phones.
+Mobile’s share of total digital spend predicted to reach 56% to overtake desktop for the first time in 2017, and increase further in 2018 to account for a total of US$116.1 billion.
 In terms of growth rates, this represents a rise of 30.1% in 2017 and 24.4% in 2018, driven by the increasing popularity of Video, Social and Search usage across mobile devices and the growing demand for location-based, footfall-driving campaigns.
 Indeed, reflecting the importance of mobile in powering growth across a range of other media:

 Emerging markets are leading the mobile charge